Jupiter’s Moons Guide: How Many Are There & What Are the Four Largest

 • Named after: Zeus’ cupbearer

 Ganymede looks similar to the Earth’s Moon but is 1.5 times larger (this is how it would look if Ganymede orbited Earth).
-It is big enough to be the only moon with its own magnetic field.
+It is the only moon known to have its own magnetic field.
 Ganymede is also thought to have an underground salty ocean, which might mean that the moon harbors living organisms.

 Callisto